litestar-org/litestar/docs/usage/2-responses.md

 # Responses

-There are two ways to return responses from route handlers:

-1. return a serializable value from the handler function and let Starlite take care of the response for you.
-2. return an instance of a Starlette `Response` or any of its subclasses.

-We'll discuss the use cases for these two scenarios in this order

-## Returning Values from Route Handlers

 When you return a value from a route handler function, Starlite takes the value and passes it to the constructor of the Starlite `Response` class (_starlite.response.Response_), as the response's `content` kwarg.
 It also sets the response's `status_code` and `media_type` kwargs based on either what was defined in the route handler decorator or